Table of Content

-Ganesh Chaturthi is celebrated on Shukla Chaturthi of the month of Bhadra according to Hindu calendar.
-Generally, it falls between August and September in the Lunar calendar.
-It stays ten-days, and there are lots of variation from beginning to ends.
+Ganesh Chaturthi is celebrated on Shukla Chaturthi of the month of Bhadra according to the Hindu Calendar.
+Generally, it falls between August and September month of the English Calendar.
+Ganesh Chaturthi celebration stays for ten days, and there are lots of variations from beginning to ends.

 What is Ganesh Chaturthi?